The Press-Enterprise: Press-Enterprise

 In 1931, Ray Gabbert sold his half-interest in the Riverside Enterprise to the Sun Publishing Company, which co-owned the Riverside Press and published San Bernardino Sun.
 Howard H. Hays bought in as a stockholder and was named president of the Enterprise.
 The newly combined company issued The Enterprise in the morning, and The Press in the evenings.
 In 1954, the Riverside Press changed its company name to the Press-Enterprise Company, and in 1955 the two papers began printing a joint Sunday edition called the Sunday Press-Enterprise.
 Due to market conditions, the two papers were combined into one morning paper, The Press-Enterprise, in 1983.

 In 1981, the Culver family sold their minority stake in The Press-Enterprise to the Dow Jones & Company.
 At that time the paper had a circulation of 170,000.
 A.H.
 Belo Corporation, owner of the Dallas Morning News, purchased that 21.% interest in 1996, and then bought out the Hays family a year later, resulting in A.H.
 Belo Co. acquiring 98% control of the Press-Enterprise Co.
+In 1999, the Hemet News was acquired and merged into the paper.

 In 2013, The Press-Enterprise was sold to Freedom Communications, owner of the Orange County Register, for $27 million.
 Heavy layoffs were announced a few months later.
 On November 1, 2015, Freedom Communications filed for Chapter 11 Bankruptcy protection.
 On March 21, 2016, the Press-Enterprise and O.C.
 Register were sold at auction to Digital First Media.
+Due to media consolidation and the high cost of running printing presses, The Press-Enterprise prints all newspapers for SCNG, as well as the Los Angeles Times and regional editions of The New York Times and The Wall Street Journal.

 In 2025, University of California, Riverside acquired access to the paper's entire archive which was digitized by NewsBank and made it available to the public.